Prague is a truly beautiful city, the capital of old Bohemia and the

 Before you book any trip, think about whether or not you need travel insurance.
 Like all major European cities, Prague has its fair share of pickpockets and scammers looking to take advantage of visitors.
 Stay aware of your surrounding at all times and consider taking out a good travel insurance policy on the off chance that anything does go wrong.

-Over To You – Do You Love Prague?
+Over To You – Do You Know Any More Free Things To Do In Prague?

-So, these are our tips for visiting Prague on a budget.
+So, these are our tips for visiting Prague on a budget as well as the best free things to do in Prague.
 It’s an incredible city that’s easy to fall in love with whether you’re travelling on a little or a large budget.

 Have you been to Prague?
 Did you find it easy to keep your costs down?
 Any tips to add or other free things to do in Prague that we missed?
 Let us know!